Skip to Main Content

 The Blueberry Award

 The Natural Start Alliance teamed up with the Evanston Public Library to shine a spotlight on the Blueberry Awards, a new literary award that honors books about nature.
-Panelists examined what makes a children’s book about nature stand out, how books written for young children are exploring nature connection, sustainability, and environmental stewardship, and why that matters, especially now.
-View the webinar recording for a look at the best children’s literature about nature, as designated by a committee of librarians and environmentalists.
+Find out what makes a children’s book about nature stand out, how books written for young children are exploring nature connection, sustainability, and environmental stewardship, and why that matters, especially now.
 You’ll walk away with new ideas about the power of story and a list of books to add to your classroom library!

 Back Packs from the NHSL